QUICK ESCAPE FROM SITE

 Duties of judiciary

-• Legislation should provide that judges and court personnel should receive continuing education on: the causes, nature and extent of domestic violence; practices designed to promote the safety of victims and family members, such as safety plans; the ramifications of domestic violence in custody and visitation decisions; resources available for victims and perpetrators; sensitivity to gender bias and cultural, racial, and sexual issues; and the lethality of domestic violence.
+• Legislation should provide that judges and court personnel receive continuing education on the causes, nature and extent of domestic violence; practices designed to promote the safety of victims and family members, such as safety plans; the ramifications of domestic violence in custody and visitation decisions; resources available for victims and perpetrators; sensitivity to gender bias and cultural, racial, and sexual issues; and the lethality of domestic violence.

-(See: Family Violence: A Model State Code, Sec.
-510; Child Custody and Visitation Decisions When the Father Has Perpetrated Violence Against the Mother (2005).)
+See Family Violence: A Model State Code, Sec.
+510; Child Custody and Visitation Decisions When the Father Has Perpetrated Violence Against the Mother (2005).

 Lethality or risk assessments